-The name Humphries Weaving has been at the pinnacle of high quality British custom fabric design for over 40 years.
+The name Humphries Weaving has been at the pinnacle of high quality fabric design and custom weaving for nearly 5 decades.
+Our fabric is proudly woven in East Anglia.

-In 1966, Richard Humphries began his design apprenticeship under the tutelage of Frank Davies RCA at Warner and Sons Braintree, Britain’s leading silk weaving company at the time.
+In 1966, Richard Humphries began his design apprenticeship under the tutelage of Frank Davies RCA at Warner and Sons Braintree, Britain’s leading silk weaving company who had woven in East Anglia since 1895.
 Richard was to become the last to graduate from the design apprenticeship as five years later, Warner and Sons were taken over and subsequently closed the entire weaving operation, threatening the 300 year old silk hand weaving tradition.

 Richard was just 20 years of age but with his entrepreneurial spirit, combined with his passion to continue being creative, he grasped the opportunity to start his own Silk Weaving company.